 - Lightning Bruiser: He's extremely quick and can take both Rick and Daryl in a fight.
 The Whisperer that killed him only succeeded in doing so because Jesus was caught off-guard.

 - Looks Like Jesus: With the beard and long hair, he bears quite the resemblance.
-Hence the nickname (though Daryl is utterly befuddled by it at first).
+Hence the nickname (though Daryl is utterly befuddled by it at first, and Magnas group wonders if Hilltop is a cult).

-- Made of Iron: Didn't come off too bad from being knocked off of a moving truck.
+- Made of Iron: Doesn't come off too bad from being knocked off of a moving truck.

-- Martial Pacifist: He doesn't want to kill people, but he will attack them in self-defense as Rick quickly figured out.
+- Martial Pacifist: He doesn't want to kill people, but he will attack them in self-defense as Rick and Daryl quickly figure out.

 - Nice Guy: Hands down one of the most decent people introduced so far.
 Although he does antagonize Rick and Daryl when they first meet, it's for the good of his community and he ultimately doesn't outright harm them.